nayanachetram/-investment-portfolio-analytics/README.md

 Primary and foreign keys connect the tables and allow portfolio, security, sector, transaction, and market data to be analyzed together.

+The complete PostgreSQL database structure, including tables, primary keys, foreign keys, constraints, and indexes, can be found in:

+`sql/database_schema.sql`

 ## Entity Relationship Diagram

 ![Investment Portfolio ERD](images/Investment_Portfolio_ERD.png)

 ## Dataset

-The portfolio contains 15 securities representing all 11 GICS sectors.
+The simulated portfolio begins with **$1,000,000 in initial capital** and contains **15 publicly traded companies representing all 11 GICS sectors**.

-Historical daily market prices cover the period from January 2024 through September 2026.
+Historical daily security price data covers the period from January 2024 through September 2026.

-The project uses a simulated portfolio beginning with:

-**Initial Capital: $1,000,000**
+### Historical Market Data

+Historical daily stock price data was sourced from **Nasdaq** and loaded into PostgreSQL for analysis.

+The historical dataset contains daily open, high, low, close, and volume data for each of the 15 securities in the portfolio.
+The database contains more than 10,000 daily security price records across the analysis period.

+The individual raw historical stock-price CSV files are not included in this repository.
+Instead, they were used as source data for the PostgreSQL `daily_prices` table.

+### Portfolio Transactions

+Portfolio transactions are **simulated** and were created specifically for this project.

-The transaction dataset contains simulated BUY and SELL activity using historical market prices.
+The transaction dataset contains BUY and SELL activity across the portfolio's securities using historical market prices and trading dates.
+The simulated transactions were structured to maintain a long-only portfolio without selling more shares than were held.

+The transaction dataset used in the project is included in:

+`data/Simulated_Portfolio_Transactions.csv`

+### Benchmark Data

-The S&P 500 is used as the portfolio benchmark.
+The **S&P 500 price-return index** is used as the portfolio benchmark.

+Historical benchmark data is stored in PostgreSQL and used to compare the simulated portfolio's cumulative performance against the broader U.S. equity market.

+The benchmark dataset used in the project is included in:

+`data/SP500_Benchmark_Prices_Import.csv`

 ## Portfolio Analytics

-The SQL analysis includes:
+SQL was used to calculate and analyze:

 1. Current portfolio holdings
 2. Market value by security